 Leicester is just one such example, but there are several other areas where food hygiene standards are poor.
 Basic Level 2 Food Safety training costs very little, especially if undertaken online, but the consequences of having inadequate hygiene and food safety practices will cost far more – for a business owner this could be a hefty fine or even a prison sentence.
 For the consumer the cost could be illness from food poisoning, or in extreme cases could be fatal.

-For information on food safety courses from basic entry level to advanced, please click here or speak to our friendly staff.
+Information on our food safety courses from basic entry level to advanced